The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Observed and bolometric light curves

-The multi-band LCs of SN~2021bnw are shown in Fig.~\ref{fig:lcs_2021bnw}.
-The pre-maximum detections are scarce but enable us to constrain the rest-frame rise time towards the maximum luminosity.
-Given the last ZTF-$g$ detection limit at a phase $\approx-40$ rest-frame days ($\mathrm{MJD}=59225.4$) before maximum and the first ZTF detection at a phase $\approx-38$ rest-frame days ($\mathrm{MJD}=59227.4$) before maximum, we estimated a rise time for the $g$-filter LC of about $39$ days.
-Soon after maximum luminosity, the LCs show a linear declining phase lasting about 80 rest-frame days during which the optical LCs present two possible rebrightenings.
-In Fig.~\ref{fig:lcs_2021bnw} (right panel), for each of the best-sampled LCs ($B,V,g,r$) we subtract the best-fit first-order polynomial between 5 and 80 days (excluding the epochs in which the bumps occur) and we recognize two deviations from the linear trend.
-The first one peaks at about 35 days and has an amplitude $\lesssim 0.25\,\mathrm{mag}$ in the $B$ filter and slightly decreases in the redder ones.
-The second one is seen in $B$ and $V$ filters only around $70-80$ days, but with a slightly larger amplitude of $\lesssim 0.3\,\mathrm{mag}$ in $B$ band and a comparable one in $V$ band (if we neglect the two $V$ detections with higher errorbars, see Fig.~\ref{fig:lcs_2021bnw}, right panel).
-After this phase, the LCs steepen for about 30 days, after which the SN set behind the Sun and thereafter it faded beyond the detection limit.
+The multiband LCs of SN~2021bnw are shown in Fig.~\ref{fig:lcs_2021bnw}.
+The pre-maximum detections are scarce, but enabled us to constrain the rest-frame rise time toward maximum luminosity.
+Given the last ZTF-$g$ detection limit at phase $\approx-40$ rest-frame days ($\mathrm{MJD}=59225.4$) before maximum and the first ZTF detection at phase $\approx-38$ rest-frame days ($\mathrm{MJD}=59227.4$) before maximum, we estimated a rise time for the $g$-filter LC of about $39$ days.
+Soon after maximum luminosity, the LCs show a linear declining phase lasting about 80 rest-frame days, during which the optical LCs presented two possible rebrightenings.
+In Fig.~\ref{fig:lcs_2021bnw} (right panel) we subtracted for each of the best-sampled LCs ($B,V,g,r$) the best-fit first-order polynomial between 5 and 80 days (excluding the epochs in which the bumps occur), and we recognized two deviations from the linear trend.
+The first deviation peaks at about 35 days, has an amplitude $\lesssim 0.25\,\mathrm{mag}$ in the $B$ filter, and slightly decreases in the redder filters.
+The second deviation is seen in $B$ and $V$ filters only around $70-80$ days, but with a slightly larger amplitude of $\lesssim 0.3\,\mathrm{mag}$ in $B$ band and a comparable one in $V$ band (when we neglect the two $V$ detections with higher error bars; see the right panel in Fig.~\ref{fig:lcs_2021bnw}).
+After this phase, the LCs steepened for about 30 days, after which the SN set behind the Sun, and thereafter, it faded beyond the detection limit.
 The pseudo-bolometric LC of SN~2021bnw is shown in Fig.~\ref{fig:bolometric}.
-Around the maximum luminosity, it exhibits a wedge-shaped rise and decline, which is not novel among SLSNe I (see Sect.~\ref{sec:comparisons}), and overall it reproduces the behavior of the multiband LCs in $g,r$ filters.
+At about maximum luminosity, it exhibited a wedge-shaped rise and decline, which is not new among SLSNe I (see Sect.~\ref{sec:comparisons}), and it reproduced the behavior of the multiband LCs in $g,r$ filters overall.
 The average slope of the post-maximum declining phase within 80 days of the bolometric LC of $\approx0.016\,\mathrm{mag\,d^{-1}}$ is faster than the $^{56}\mathrm{Co}$-decay slope assuming full $\gamma$-ray trapping.
-During this phase, the pseudo-bolometric LC slightly oscillates at $\approx40$ days but the second bump at $\sim75$ days (see Fig.~\ref{fig:bolometric}) is not evident or possibly blends with the declining knee after which the LC declines with a slope of $\approx0.07\,\mathrm{mag\,d^{-1}}$.
+During this phase, the pseudo-bolometric LC slightly oscillated at $\approx40$ days, but the second bump at $\sim75$ days (see Fig.~\ref{fig:bolometric}) is not evident or might be blended with the declining knee, after which the LC declined with a slope of $\approx0.07\,\mathrm{mag\,d^{-1}}$.